Updated August 14, 2023

 - Start_num is 0 (zero) or a negative number.

 This is a guide to the FIND function in Excel.
-Here we discuss the FIND Formula and how to use FIND Function in Excel along with practical examples and downloadable excel template.
+Here we discuss the FIND Formula and how to use FIND Function in Excel, with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –